 and the 13th century great hall (crow stepped gable) to the right

 So when Alv returned with a large group of mercenaries, they were no longer needed.
 In 1287, Queen Ingeborg died and Alv lost his most important support at court.
-The problems with the young Duke Håkon increased into a military conflict.
+The problems with the young Duke Håkon developed into a military conflict.
 Alv refused to hand over the 2000 mark silver (he probably needed the money to pay the mercenaries he also kept), conquered the king's seat in Oslo, burned the town, took the garrison commander Hallkjell prisoner and later killed him.
 For that he was declared an outlaw.
 After Alv lost a battle against Håkon where most of his mercenaries were killed, he fled to Sweden and further to Riga.

 In Riga, he went back to his Viking life, setting up a new base, obviously a mix of pirate and highway robber activities.
 The grand master of the Teutonic Knights complained about the 'harmful wolves led by the Count of Tønsberg'.
 Though Alv Erlingsson seems to have tried to make peace with King Eirik; there's a letter to King Edward I of England, dating to 1290, asking him to act as arbiter between Alv and Eirik.